 The code that creates BLONKS is impressive, and I hope that a BLONK NFT's unique look is appreciated.
 There are 4,444 BLONKS, a number Matto chose based on some simple criteria.
 First, it had to be in the thousands to support a community.
 Even if every collector owned 4, there would be over 1000 separate holders.
 Second, because the collection is extremely variable in visual aspects and can continually change, fewer BLONKS would create a collection that was less overwhelming to browse.
 Third, because BLONKS are all made of the same type of SVG shape (<rect/>'s), an edition size that consisted of the same digit was desired (1111, 2222, 3333, 4444, 5555, etc).
 Finally, because BLONKS are all made of rectangles (4-sided shapes), 4444 was chosen.

-- 30% of donations will be sent to OutRight Action International.
+- $3000 was sent to OutRight Action International.
 "OutRight is the only global LGBTIQ organization with consultative status and a permanent presence at the United Nations Headquarters, where we advocate for human rights and equality for LGBTIQ people, serve as secretariat of the UN LGBTI Core Group and act as a watchdog on all 193 world governments."

-- 20% of donations will be sent to Food Bank Of Central & Eastern North Carolina.
+- $3000 was sent to Food Bank Of Central & Eastern North Carolina.
 "Established in 1980, the food bank is a nonprofit organization that has provided food for people at risk of hunger in 34 counties for over 37 years.
 The food bank serves a network of more than 800 partner agencies such as soup kitchens, food pantries, shelters, and programs for children and adults…"

-- 10% of donations will be sent to Durham Arts Council.
+- $1000 was sent to Durham Arts Council.
 "Durham Arts Council is a catalyst in the cultural development of Durham - it leads, inspires, and promotes excellence in and access to the creation, experience and active support of the arts for all the people of our community."

-The motivation of this project is to create something without any dependencies, and a roadmap is a selling point imo (Matto's), which in effect would imply a sort of abstract dependency - something the project is relying on to somehow promote itself.
+The motivation of this project is to create something without any dependencies, and a roadmap is a selling point, which in effect would imply a sort of abstract dependency - something the project is relying on to somehow promote itself.
 So, to answer that question: nope.

 Roadmap?
 Matto's future role?